jeremycline/siguldry/CONTRIBUTING.md

 # Contribution Guide

-Thanks for considering contributing to sigul-pesign-bridge, we really appreciate it!
+Thanks for considering contributing to Siguldry, we really appreciate it!

 ## Development Setup

 ### Rust

 To build and test this project, you will need a relatively recent version of [Rust](https://www.rust-lang.org/).
-The current required version is documented in the `Cargo.toml` file for each crate.
+The current required version is documented in the `Cargo.toml` file.

 ### System Dependencies